The Libertarian Mystery

 Rockwell continued thus, “libertarian theory is thin.”

-This is the most damning accusation I can possibly make against right-wing libertarianism, and it was penned, in a manner of speaking, by another libertarian.
+This is the most damning accusation I can possibly make against right-wing libertarianism, and it was penned, in a manner of speaking, by a libertarian founder.

 Libertarians can be any sort of malapert person or riffraff as long as that person can rationalize their actions and character using right-wing libertarian logic.
 Libertarian philosophy can allow you to be a conman or a sucker or both at the same time.
 Galt’s Gulch Chile is a good example for this.
 On the Galt’s Gulch Facebook page in the about section, the people accused of defrauding their clients are in turn accusing their clients of defrauding them!